COVID-19 pandemic in Cusco: Vaccination

-Background

 Purchase agreements

 On February 8, 2021, during a meeting between officials of the regional government and the minister of foreign trade and tourism, they discussed the demand that the department requires for 500,000 vaccines to immunize 250,000 Cuzco residents in the next four months.

 Beginning and development of vaccination

 On February 9, 2021, the first batch of 1,139 vaccines against COVID-19 arrived in the department of Cuzco.
 The vaccines would be deployed in three hospital centers; that of Cuzco, Sicuani and Quillabamba.
 This first batch is reserved for the immunization of the department's health personnel, who belong to the first phase of vaccination in the country.
 Later, on February 18, a second batch of 6,481 doses of the Sinopharm BIBP vaccine arrived at the Cusco, in order to continue with the vaccination of health personnel in the first line of action.29 According to a report by Ideario, 7% of the department's health personnel refused to be vaccinated against COVID-19 during the first immunization process in the health sector.30 On March 3, it was made public that five doctors and 10 nurses from the Regional Hospital of Cusco, who received the first dose of the Sinopharm BIBP vaccine on February 10, were infected with COVID-19.
 All patients were also reported to be stable and in isolation at home.